-This client is a composite of many, many clients who’ve come to me because they’re being interrupted in meetings.
+This client is a composite of many clients who’ve hired me because they’re being interrupted in meetings.
 This is a very stressful time for these gorgeous, talented women.
 They’re even beginning to devalue their own worth.
-But I’m not a psychologist so I’ll leave it at that.
+But I’m not a psychologist, so I’ll leave it at that.

 So i have an idea in order to get the ummm margins up we should do some testing in xyz area aaaaaand then we can try 123 aaaaand see if the numbers go up aaaaaaand ummm if they don’t we could….